zx2486/DBConnectorToolkit/docs/reference/baseCase.md

 ```

 Basic CacheClass interface, all objects connecting to a cache should implement this.

-One may get data using query, and build cache using buildCache.
+One may get data using query, and build cache manually using buildCache.

-_query is used as the key to the data
+Hash of _query is used as the key to the data

 getPoolClient provides a raw client for special operations.
 ```typescript
 CacheClass {